 - Writing — 24

-If the IELTS is taken in lieu of the TOEFL exam, a minimum score of 7.0 is required on each section of the exam.
+If the IELTS is taken in lieu of the TOEFL exam, a minimum score of 7.0 is required overall AND on each section of the exam.

 At our discretion, we might require an interview (in person or via Skype) to ascertain the English-speaking skills of an international student.

 International students should allow adequate time for the processing of immigration and visa documents prior to the beginning of orientation.
-We recommend applying about 30-45 days prior to the suggested deadlines shown on our Admissions Process page.
+We recommend applying 30-45 days prior to the suggested deadlines shown on our Admissions Requirements page.

 Job Placement for International Students